datduong/RECOV/README.md

 # RECOV
-Meta analysis using explicit covariance matrix
+Meta analysis using explicit covariance matrix>

-This meta-analysis depends on the existing random effects (RE) meta-analysis.
-Instead of using the tradional identity matrix, it uses a covariance matrix to model the fact that the same SNP can affect the same gene in similar tissues.
+This meta-analysis depends on the traditional random effects (RE) meta-analysis.
+But, instead of using the tradional identity matrix, it uses a covariance matrix to model the fact that the same SNP can affect the same gene in similar tissues.

 Download the code.
 ```